What are Lever Type Mortice locks?

 It was quite common 20 years ago to regularly find 2″ or 50mm backet locks but these have declined in popularity mostly because they are not fit to become BS 3621.

 This is because of the bolt throw they offer.
-Also the mortice hole they fit into is narrow and they are susceptible to a well placed kick, the door would break or split more easily inside lesser quality wooden doors.
+Also, the mortice hole they fit into is narrow and they are susceptible to a well placed kick, the door would break or split more easily inside lesser quality wooden doors.

 There are also larger locks still available that have 6″ backests.
-As I have tried to explain above, Uk deadlocks are wonderful and varied.

 This has been quite a difficult subject to explain to a third party.
-It is something that locksmiths do know about, but it is also a bit like explaining the offside rule to someone who knows little about football.
-Hope it has added some clarity to helping you find the right deadlock or sash lock for your wooden doors.
-If you spot anything missing please add a comment to make us aware and we will edit the article.
+It is something that locksmiths do know about.
+Unfortunately it is also a bit like explaining the offside rule to someone who knows little about football.
+Hope it has added some clarity to helping you find the right mortice lock for your wooden doors.